DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-donleviandre/README.md

 After that we were introduced to rules of inference, namely: Modus ponens, Modus tollens, Hypothetical syllogism, Disjunctive syllogism, Addition, Simplication, Conjunction and Resolution	these are used to test the validty of the arguements given.

 I also learned about Existential Quantifiers which is only true for some values and Universal Quantifiers which is always true for any possible values.

+#WEEK 3

+This week we were introduces to the diffrent methods of proof.

+The diffrent methods were: Direct proof, indirect proof, proof by contradiction, proof by contraposition, vacuous proof and trivial proof.

+I understand the explanation of the methods, but for me the tricky part is when to use such method, and i think i need to study about this more.

+This week we were also introduced to mathematical induction. it is a "mathematical proof technique, most commonly used to establish a given statement for all natural numbers, although it can be used to prove statements about any well-ordered set.
+It is a form of direct proof, and it is done in two steps.
+The first step, known as the base case, is to prove the given statement for the first natural number.
+The second step, known as the inductive step, is to prove that the given statement for any one natural number implies the given statement for the next natural number.
+From these two steps, mathematical induction is the rule from which we infer that the given statement is established for all natural numbers". -wikipedia

+It was also this week that we were refreshed to some topics like summation.